MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 <details><summary>Bot in collaborative scope</summary>

-* Bot installation in a channel or groupchat scope to obtain the team roster for sending proactive notifications for users as 1:1 chats for team specific triggers isn't allowed.
+* Bot installation in a channel or group chat scope to obtain the team roster for sending proactive notifications for users as 1:1 chats for team specific triggers isn't allowed.
 For example, app that pairs people for a meetup. [*Mandatory Fix*]

-* Bot in channel or groupchat only used to obtain the messages or posts in Channel or groupchat for sending proactive notifications for users as 1:1 chats isn't allowed. [*Mandatory Fix*]
+* Bot in channel or group chat only used to obtain the messages or posts in Channel or group chat for sending proactive notifications for users as 1:1 chats isn't allowed. [*Mandatory Fix*]

 * Bots installed in collaborative scope must provide a user value in the collaborative scope. [*Mandatory Fix*]